Last Updated on

 These are small group tours that take place in Rome’s historic centre starting at Sant’ Andrea Della Valle Church.
 This is the most popular ghost tour in Rome and a bargain at £22 so I recommend booking ahead in peak times.

-Overall, Rome is a fun-filled destination that’s great for solo travellers and was a great start to my week travelling solo through Italy.
+Despite the connotations that Italy is a country for love and couples, I found Rome to be a fun-filled destination that’s well fit for solo travellers and was a great start to my week in Italy.